pwillard/CBASIC/manual.md

 `CIRCLE(X1,Y1),30,1,HW,ST,EN`

 [NOTE]
 The first example demonstrates a simple circle drawn at the center of the screen.
-The second example demonstrates the use of all options to draw a half circle from 6 oREMclock (64) to 12 oREMclock (192).
+The second example demonstrates the use of all options to draw a half circle from 6 o'clock (64) to 12 o'clock (192).
 The last example is similar except some variables are used instead of constants.

 [WARNING]
 Please note that the "hw", "start" and "end" arguments in {cb}differ from those in Color Basic since they are fractional numbers.
 If these items are specified as constants in the `CIRCLE` statement the normal Color Basic decimal format will be accepted by the compiler.
 When variables are used, the values assigned to the them must conform to the specifications listed above for "hw", "start" and "end".